voytas75/PSTextDBMS/README.md

 ## Introduction

 The Miniature PowerShell Text Relational Database Management System (tdb) is a lightweight, file-based relational database management system developed using PowerShell.
-It provides functionalities for data storage, retrieval, update, and deletion operations without the need for complex database software.
+It provides CRUD operations for data storage, retrieval, update, and deletion operations without the need for complex database software.

 ## Installation